 One positive answer provides an indication that the person may be at risk for developing a problem with alcohol or other drugs.
 Contacting a behavioral health program or speaking with a primary care provider for more feedback is a helpful next step if you are concerned and/or ready to make a change.

-If you are in Southern Maryland and would like to talk about getting help for problem drinking or alcohol dependence, you may contact us at Walden Sierra (Walden Behavioral Health) at (301) 327-2555.
+If you are in Maryland and would like to talk about getting help for problem drinking or alcohol dependence, call Walden at (301) 327-2555 or get in touch with us online today.
 To find a list of treatment centers near you (in the United States), you can go to SAMHSA’s addiction treatment provider directory at http://findtreatment.samhsa.gov/.